rkuma183/wilsonmar.github.io/_posts/2016-06-08-jenkins-plugins.md

 {% include _intro.html %}

+The assumption here is that
+you have followed
+   [Jenkins Setup](/jenkins-setup/) to install the latest version of Jenkins2, which went Version 2 April 26, 2016 after over 10 years at v1.

 ### Find and Select Jenkins Plugins #

 Here is a generic set of steps to install a plug-in: